Spring in the Smokies

 Itinerary

-The exact itinerary will be kept flexible to account for weather, conditions, and group interest.
+The itinerary will be kept flexible to account for weather, conditions, and group interest.
 The itinerary below is just an example of what you can expect.

 - Day 1: Meet at 1PM near Gatlinburg, TN for a mandatory introductory session.
 We'll cover logistics and many of the shooting techniques you'll use during the workshop.
 After dinner we photograph sunset from a high viewpoint overlooking the mountainous layers and then head into the forest for our first shoot with the fireflies.
-As it gets dark, the lights start to appear and then without warning they are all around us!
+As it gets dark, the lights start to appear and suddenly they are all around us!
 We photograph for a couple hours, arriving back after midnight.

 - Day 3: With a good potential for sunrise today, we get up early after just a few hours sleep to photograph sunrise from Clingman's Dome.
 Low-hanging clouds grace the valleys below as the sky turns various shades of pastels.
 We photograph various spots on the way down before returning for breakfast and rest breaks.
 That afternoon we do a hike along a creek with many photogenic cascades and waterfalls.
 For sunset we go up to a place with 360-degree views and capture many shots of the layered mountain peaks.
 We decide to take a break from the fireflies tonight so we can get some sleep.